Esri/workforce-scripts/reset_stale_workers.md

 ## Reset Status of Stale Workers

 This script takes workers who have not been edited (changed their location, status, or contact info) at or after a certain date and resets their status to "not working".
-This allows the administrator to remove "stale" workers.
+This allows the administrator to modify "stale" workers.

 **This script requires the logged in user to be an admin or to be the owner of the project**